iamsadeem/sda-2-online-javascript-typescript-banking-app-public/README.md

 `Please note that the bonus requirements and reviews are optional and can be completed if you have additional time and advanced skills.`

 # TypeScript Banking Application
+This is the Typescript assignment for the Typescript lecture.
 Your task is to convert the existing project to TypeScript and add appropriate type annotations to enhance type safety and maintainability.

 ## Guidelines